Wisdomplexus-Logo

 Kibana, on its own, is free to use.

-However, to take the best from the Kibana, one has to combine it with Elasticsearch.
+However, to get the best from Kibana, one has to combine it with Elasticsearch.
 It offers its services in Elastic Cloud starting at the price of $45.00/month.

-Tableau has unveiled their latest prices as under:
+Tableau has unveiled its latest prices as under:

 • Tableau Desktop Personal - $35 per month.